sapana-roehampton/OS-Coursework/week5.md

 # 6. Remote Monitoring Script (monitor-server.sh)

-This script runs on the workstation, connects to the server via SSH, and extracts live performance metrics.
+This script runs on the workstation and it connects to the server via SSH, and extracts live performance metrics.

 #!/bin/bash